ChasingUX/jesse-site/source/work/another copy.md

 ---
 title: "Another Project"
 date: 2015-10-03
 summary: "DigitalOcean crawls the top million websites and surfaces data about font usage across the web.
-DigitalOcean crawls the top million websites and surfaces data about font usage across the web.
-DigitalOcean crawls the top million websites and surfaces data about font usage across the web."
+And maybe a little bit more."
 link_copy: "Visit Project"
 tags: regular
 ---